WICG/indexed-db-observers/README.md

 # indexed-db-observers
 Prototyping and discussion around indexeddb observers.
+Please file an issue if you have any feedback :)

 ## Objective
 IndexedDB needs a way to observe changes.
 This project is for exploring API changes to make this possible.
 Everything here is up for discussion.